 - This makes us the busiest ambulance service in the Upper Cumberland, both in total call volume and in the number of calls per ambulance.

 How many ambulances does PCEMS have?

 - Our fleet consists of 14 ambulances.
 12 are equipped for Advanced Life Support (ALS) treatment, and 2 are equipped as Basic Life Support (BLS).
-We anticipate adding a new ambulance to the fleet within the next 4 months.
+We anticipate adding a new ambulance to the fleet this fiscal year.

 How many ambulances are on duty at a time?

 - 5 24-hour, 7 days/week ALS staffed ambulances.
 These are staffed by 12 hour crews, and one is located in each station in Putnam County.